cptavatar/cerebral-imprint/README.md

 CerebralImprint is a cocoa flashcard app I wrote mostly almost 10 years ago to learn Objective-C

-It allows one to import/export text decks, then perform either multiple choice, fill-in-the-blank, or simple flip-the-card flashcard style quizzes using your standard forward/backwards/random/leitner options.
+It allows one to import/export/edit decks, then perform either multiple choice, fill-in-the-blank, or simple flip-the-card flashcard style quizzes using your standard forward/backwards/random/leitner options.